baudren/montepython_public/README.rst

     $ python montepython/MontePython.py run --help
     $ python montepython/MontePython.py info --help

 To see a list of all commands.
-For there `run` subcommand, there are two essential ones, without which the program will not start.
+For the `run` subcommand, there are two essential ones, without which the program will not start.
 At minimum, you should precise an output folder (`-o`) and a parameter file (`-p`).
 An example of parameter file is found in the main directory of MontePython (`test.param`, for instance).

 A typical call would then be: